-MULTI-MEDIA CARD (MMC)/SD SLOT
+MULTI-MEDIA CARD (MMC) AND SD SLOT

-The 900 SeriesTM 937c DF Combo and 937c Combo models support cartography, and have two multi-media card (MMC)/SD slots.
+Your 900 SeriesTM supports cartography, and has two multimedia card (MMC)/SD slots.
 Optional-purchase MMC and/or SD cards can contain additional detailed maps.
 You can also export navigation data from your unit onto an MMC/SD card (see Navigation Main Menu: Export All Nav Data).
 If you insert an MMC or SD card that contains a more detailed chart for a particular location, your unit will retrieve that chart and display it automatically.